rust-lang/wg-async/src/vision/status_quo/grace_wants_to_integrate_c_api.md

 She knows from experience that she cannot rely on having 5 threads blocking just for getting camera frames, because the embedded system she is deploying to only has 2 cores total!
 Her team would be introducing a lot of overhead into the system with the continuous context switching of every thread.
+Some folks were unsure of Rust's asynchronous capabilities, and with the requirements changing there were some that argued maybe they should stick to the tried and true in pure C. However, Grace eventually convinced them that the benefits of memory safety were still applicable, and that a lot of bugs that have taken weeks to diagnose in the past have already been completely wiped out.
+The team decided to stick with Rust, and dig deeper into implementing this project in async Rust.

 Fortunately, Grace notices the similarities between the polling interface in the underlying C library and the `Poll` type returned by Rust's `Future` trait.
 "Surely," she thinks, "I can asynchronously interleave polls to each camera over a single thread, and process frames as they become available!"
 Such a thing would be quite difficult in C while guaranteeing memory safety was maintained.
 However, Grace's team has already dodged that bullet thanks to writing a thin wrapper in Rust that manages these tricky lifetimes!

 ### The first problem: polls and wake-ups